COVID-19 Solidarity Response Fund for WHO

 Protect vulnerable patients and frontline health workers through coordination and delivery of Personal Protective Equipment (PPE);

-Coordinate global research and development efforts for life-saving products and innovations;
+Accelerate global research and development efforts for a vaccine and effective treatments;

 Improve community engagement, by ensuring the world has clear, authoritative, and evidence-based guidelines to inform response;